Skip to content

 The single most impactful change you can make to your agent workflow: tell it to write tests before implementation.
 This gives the agent a clear definition of “done” that it can verify autonomously.

-With YOLO mode enabled (Tip 5), the agent:
+With Auto-Run enabled (formerly called YOLO mode — see Tip 5), the agent:

 1. Creates the test file with well-defined assertions